Sheila Walsh (singer): Life and career

-She went on to write a book exploring her struggle with depression and her experiences with her faith as a Christian, entitled Honestly.
-While Walsh had written several books on theology before, this autobiography would become the wellspring of her later work on personal aspects of faith and would set the tone for her introspective, personal, but evangelical approach to affairs of modern theology.
+Walsh went on to write a book exploring her struggle with depression and her experiences with her faith as a Christian, entitled Honestly.
+While Walsh had previously written several books on theology, this autobiography would become the wellspring of her later work on personal aspects of faith and would set the tone for her introspective, personal, but evangelical approach to affairs of modern theology.

-Over the course of the latter 1990s, Walsh's work has concerned women's issues within the church and the unique relationship of the contemporary woman with God.
+Over the course of the later 1990s, Walsh's work concerned women's issues within the church and the relationship of the contemporary woman with God.
 She has written over seventeen books including Honestly, Living Fearlessly, and Life is Tough, but God is Faithful.
 She has also written several books for children recently.
-She also has continued her musical career as a songwriter and singer and has recorded several albums of new Christian music and traditional hymns arranged to a Celtic sound.
+In addition, Walsh has continued her musical career as a songwriter and singer, recording several albums of new Christian music and traditional hymns arranged to a Celtic sound.

 In 2005, Walsh partnered with Tommy Nelson publishers to create the Gigi, God's Little Princess line of children's books and DVDs.

 Walsh, with her family, is now an active attendee of Prestonwood Baptist Church, in Plano, Texas.

 As of 2007, Walsh has appeared on many TV programs such as: Life Today, Hour of Power and The Rock Gospel Show (BBC) among many others.
-She was a member of the team "Women of Faith" on the second season of The American Bible Challenge on GSN.
+She was a member of the team "Women of Faith" with Kari Jobe on the second season of The American Bible Challenge on GSN.
+Their charity was The A21 Campaign, an anti-trafficking organization that aims to abolish slavery.